31 Jan To Boost Your Business, Tell Your Story Well

 Think of a great experience you had at the movies, or reading a wonderful novel, or cheering your favorite team at a big game.
 What did those experiences have in common?
 In different ways, they all did the same thing—they told a great story that kept you engaged.
 You can do the same thing for your business.

 To tell a good story online, you have to capture the reader’s attention, and fast!
-The attention span of a typical Internet user is only eight seconds.
+The attention span of a typical Internet user is only a few seconds.
 That means digital marketers must quickly connect with consumers, engage them in their story, and entice them to take meaningful action.

 Pull the reader in with something interesting, different or helpful, then move right into your story.
 Here’s how you’ll benefit: